lee-elenbaas/passing-thoughts/_posts/2016-12-01-5-hours-a-day-after-thoughts.markdown

 It takes a lot of my day to day time.

 And it gives me a lot of free time, time to read, to write, to think.

-Time that when i look back - was needed but I never know how to take it for myself.
+Time that when I look back - was needed but I never know how to take it for myself.
 Time i am not sure i want to give away again, despite it taking time from the family and from work.

-I need to find a better balance
+I need to find a better balance in my life, and this time to myself is a part of it.